Background Mask Animation

 Dynamic Rebalancing

-Workload shapes drift.
-A container that fit cleanly at 14:00 may be pressuring its neighbors by 14:30.
-Kubex detects pressure across compute, memory, and GPU resources and moves containers to nodes where they’ll perform, without waiting for the next deploy.
+• Detects compute, memory, and GPU pressure and moves containers to nodes where they’ll perform, without waiting for the next deploy

 Isolation